HofstadterTools/HofstadterTools/README.rst

 Acknowledgments
 ---------------

 We thank Gunnar Möller, Titus Neupert, Rahul Roy, Alexey Soluyanov, Mike Zaletel, Johannes Mitscherling, and Mathi Raja, for useful discussions.
-This project was funded by the Swiss National Science Foundation under Grant No. `P500PT_203168 <https://data.snf.ch/grants/grant/203168>`__.
+This project was funded by the Swiss National Science Foundation under Grant No. `P500PT_203168 <https://data.snf.ch/grants/grant/203168>`__, and supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No. DE-SC0022716.

 Contributing
 ------------